avadella/Data-Structure-Algorithm-Visualizer/Information.md

 JavaScript and TypeScript Nightly

-## Client vs Server Side componets
+## Client vs Server Side components
-every componet in our src/app/componet file will be server side automatically, this means it takes less memory, but we arent allowed to have interacatability.
+every component in our src/app/component file will be server side automatically, this means it takes less memory, but we arent allowed to have interacatability.
-To make a componet client side, we have to add 'use client'; to the file.
+To make a component client side, we have to add 'use client'; to the file.

 ## Getting Data
-UseState or UseEffect is client side and takes large amounts of memory so we try to use stuff like fetch in our serevr side componets const res = await fetch('url'); (note our page function must have async in it) we are saying this is an asynchronus function, where our variable res is a const promise variable (we dont have data in it just yet ut there will be and we need it before we render the webpage)
+UseState or UseEffect is client side and takes large amounts of memory so we try to use stuff like fetch in our serevr side components const res = await fetch('url'); (note our page function must have async in it) we are saying this is an asynchronus function, where our variable res is a const promise variable (we dont have data in it just yet ut there will be and we need it before we render the webpage)